jnozzi/cocoadev.com/markdown/InstallEventLoopIdleTimer.md

 I'm not sure how to even begin to figure out why.

-One thing I HAVE noticed, it now doesn't care if I have the & in front of General/DoIdle or just the name General/DoIdle.
+One thing I HAVE noticed, it now doesn't care if I have the & in front of DoIdle or just the name DoIdle.
 It doesn't warn or crash either way.

 (And I've actually seen documentation with both versions [I think] which is kind of bizarre)

 So how do I figure out what this thing is actually DOING?
 Is the Event Loop Timer ever firing?
-Is General/DoIdle getting called?
+Is DoIdle getting called?

 UPDATE:

-I tried substituting in a normal (not idle) loop timer in place of the General/IdleTimer:
+I tried substituting in a normal (not idle) loop timer in place of the IdleTimer:

-err = General/InstallEventLoopTimer (
+err = InstallEventLoopTimer (
-   General/GetMainEventLoop (),
+   GetMainEventLoop (),
-   General/PreDelay,
+   PreDelay,
    Interval,
-   General/NewEventLoopTimerUPP( &General/DoIdol ),
+   NewEventLoopTimerUPP( &DoIdol ),
    0,
-   General/MyIdleTimerPointer
+   MyIdleTimerPointer
 );

-(General/DoIdol is the same routine as General/DoIdle above without the General/InState parameter)
+(DoIdol is the same routine as DoIdle above without the InState parameter)

-And it works! (it Alerts every second) Now WHY won't the General/EventLoopIdleTimer version work!?!?
+And it works! (it Alerts every second) Now WHY won't the EventLoopIdleTimer version work!?!?

 ----
 PROBLEM SOLVED.
-For anyone who cares, it looks like you have to pass a non-zero value to inFireDelay (2nd parameter of  General/InstallEventLoopIdleTimer) to successfully start the whole process (although the documentation claims otherwise).
+For anyone who cares, it looks like you have to pass a non-zero value to inFireDelay (2nd parameter of  InstallEventLoopIdleTimer) to successfully start the whole process (although the documentation claims otherwise).

 It's working pretty well now.